aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

     WARNING  tuned.plugins.base: instance net_test: no matching devices available
     ```

-## Debugging low latency CNF tuning status
+## Debugging low latency CNF tuning status {#cnf-debugging-low-latency-cnf-tuning-status_cnf-master}

 The `PerformanceProfile` custom resource (CR) contains status fields for reporting tuning status and debugging latency degradation issues.
 These fields report on conditions that describe the state of the operator’s reconciliation functionality.